- Keywords

 - deploy

-execute in parallel. - If all jobs in
+build execute in parallel.

-succeed, the pipeline is marked aspassed
+deploy succeed, the pipeline is marked as passed.

-and jobs in later stages do not
+failed and jobs in later stages do not

 start.
 Jobs in the current stage are not stopped and continue to run.

-, the job is assigned thetest
+stage, the job is assigned the test stage.

-keyword.
+needs keyword.

 workflow

-to control pipeline behavior.
+workflow to control pipeline behavior.

 workflow:rules

-is similar to rules
+rules keyword in workflow is similar to rules defined in jobs,

 but controls whether or not a whole pipeline is created.

-rules: if
+rules: if.

-rules: changes
+rules: changes.

-rules: exists
+rules: exists.

 workflow: